osantana/mili/README.md

 # mili.py

-Generate a PDF with 5mm x 5mm squares.
+Generate a A4 PDF page with 5mm x 5mm squares.